Lewontin’s Paradox: What It Is And What It Says About The Concept Of Human Races

 Transporting this postulation into the world of animal populations, Lewontin’s paradox would tell us that Theoretical predictions about the relationship between population size and genetic diversity are not corroborated in the real world As anecdotal as this may seem, you will see how it is transported to the human collective.

-You may be interested: What Was the Enlightenment Movement?
+You may be interested: What Role Did Women Play in the French Revolution?

 How does Lewontin’s paradox apply to humans?